Heat Transfer Set

 Liquids Convection Apparatus

-For demonstrating movement in liquid currents caused by differences in temperature.
-Consists of a rectangular-shaped glass tube, dimensions (h × w): 200 × 170 mm, and 15 mm O.D., with an opening at the top for the introduction of water.
-In use, a dye or cork dust is placed in the water.
-When the lower part at one corner is heated, convection currents are set up in the water; the movement of the dye or cork dust makes the currents readily visible.
+The Liquids Convection Apparatus demonstrates the movement of liquid currents caused by temperature differences.
+The apparatus consists of a rectangular glass tube (dimensions: 200 × 170 mm, 15 mm O.D.), with an opening at the top for water introduction.
+A dye or cork dust can be added to the water to make convection currents visible.
+When the lower part of the tube is heated, convection currents form, and the movement of the dye or cork dust clearly illustrates the process of thermal convection within the liquid.

 Gases Convection Apparatus

-Important: Position the candle so that the flame does not come in contact with the base or the chimney.
-Operate for a short time only.
-Never leave unattended.
-The metal pinwheel will be very hot after the experiment.
+Important: Ensure the candle flame does not touch the base or chimney.
+Operate the apparatus for short periods and never leave it unattended.
+The metal pinwheel will be very hot after use.